Dog Training and Dog Care advice from UK Professionals

 Consistency is the key, as well as not overloading them with too many commands in a short space of time.

-Insist on the basics and be content as this is not a dog that will perform endless tricks for its master.
+Insist on the basics and be content with small successes in your Basenji training, as this is not a dog that will perform endless tricks for its master.
 Their strong, independent nature will never allow that!
 Once the owner has earned the respect of the Basenji it becomes a charming companion.

 They really adore children of any age and would rather be amongst children than with other dogs.
 This is not a suitable choice of breed for the average family.